corda/corda/docs/source/running-hsm-cert-generator.rst

 :certConfig: Certificate specific configuration.
 See below section on Certificate Configuration.

 :trustStoreDirectory: Path to the directory where the generated trust store should be placed.
-                 The name of the generated file is "truststore.jks".
+                 The name of the generated file is "network-root-truststore.jks".
                  If the trust store file does not exist, it will be created.
                  IMPORTANT - This trust store is intended to be distributed across the nodes.
-                 Nodes are hardcoded to use "truststore.jks" file as the trust store name.
+                 Nodes are hardcoded to use "network-root-truststore.jks" file as the trust store name.
                  As such, it is required that the file name is as the one expected by nodes.

 :trustStorePassword: Password for the generated trust store.